kaoutherabid/kaoutherabid/README.md

 So far, I’ve worked on projects that include data analysis, building visual dashboards, and creating simple data pipelines.
 Each project helps me grow and improve my problem solving and critical thinking.

-Stay tuned!
 I’ll be sharing some of my projects here soon.

 <!--
 **kaoutherabid/kaoutherabid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.